danbz/aesthetic-programming/source/5-AutoGenerator/Readme.md

 "The idea becomes a machine that makes the art," as LeWitt explains.[^LeWitt] Using the programming language Processing[^processing], this is taken as an invitation by Casey Reas to render LeWitt's wall drawings on the basis of their instructions, thereby exploring the parallels of interpretation and process for each of them.[^Reas] In his accompanying text, Reas makes the important distinction that LeWitt's programs are to be carried out by people rather than machines.
 Nevertheless it is the close connection and overlap that interests him, and underlies the development of Processing as a "software sketchbook" as Reas wanted programming to be as immediate and fluid as drawing.

 This is not without precedence.
 Algorithmic drawing has been explored by artists including Joan Truckenbrod, for example in her series *Coded Algorithmic Drawings* that dates back to the 1970s and 80s.[^joan0] *Entropic Tangle* (see Figure 5.3) was coded in the Fortran programming language in 1975, using a mainframe computer with keypunch machine, and magnetic storage media.
 The work presents a number of polygons that vary in size, and angles of rotation that simulate invisible natural forces and incorporate continuity, and fluctuations by using variables and mathematical modulation.
-Truckenbrod is interested in how "natural" forces get re-interpreted by symbols and numbers that further demonstrate the nature of ambiguity and spontaneity in systems.[^joan1] Recursive fractal geometry[^tree] and flocking behaviors[^flock] are examples that demonstrate "entropic" qualities (lack of order or predictability) based on the self-organization of computation and autonomous agents[^agent] that evolve over time.
+Truckenbrod is interested in how "natural" forces get re-interpreted by symbols and numbers that further demonstrate the nature of ambiguity and spontaneity in systems.[^joan1] Recursive fractal geometry[^tree] and flocking behaviors[^flock] are examples that demonstrate "entropic" qualities (lack of order or predictability) based on the %self-organization% of computation and autonomous agents[^agent] that evolve over time.

 ![drawing3](ch5_8.jpg)
 :   *Figure 5.3: Joan Truckenbrod, Entropic Tangle, 1975.
 Image courtesy of the artist.*

 This kind of approach is important, not only because it offers a different way of drawing and authoring works by machines based on mathematical logic, but also to provide a sense of machine creativity that — as in the previous chapter — questions the centrality of human (more often than not, masculinist) agency.
 In this chapter we aim to explore more complex combinations (or inter-species relations[^Haraway]) of humans and machines, nonhumans or animals (namely, ants).

 If we were to draw an ellipse in white color at the x and y coordinate 100 and 120, the outcome of the instruction is predictable.
 But this needs not be the case as certain kinds of instructions or combinations of instructions can generate unruly results.[^drawings] As described in the book *10 PRINT CHR$(205.5+RND(1)); : GOTO 10*, the *10 Print* program utilizes randomness to generate unpredictable processes and outcomes that seem random to humans.
-This "generative" capacity questions the extent of control over the creative process, as the following definition of generative art reveals:
+This "generative" capacity questions the extent of control over the creative process, as the following definition of %generative art% reveals:

 >"Generative art refers to any art practice where [sic] artists use a system, such as a set of natural languages, rules, a computer program, a machine, or other procedural invention, which is set into motion with some degree of autonomy contributing to or resulting in a completed work of art."[^galanter]